Type your search terms and pause for instant results.

 Red flower theme at a corporate event on Providenciales.
 Photo by Paradise Photography.

-Some of our really exquisite endemic blooms include several types of rare orchid, (the butterfly orchid, tall orchid, Caicos orchid, and Inagua orchid, to name some), the sacred lignum vitae, wild apricot, sea sage, and yellow alder, yet the plants and trees that produce these flowers are very rare globally, and in cases are considered critically endangered, so it’s best to avoid them so as to avoid harming the limited local populations.
+Some of our really exquisite endemic blooms include several types of rare orchid, (the butterfly orchid, tall orchid, Caicos orchid, and Inagua orchid, to name some), the sacred lignum vitae, wild apricot, sea sage, and yellow alder, yet the plants and trees that produce these flowers are very rare globally, and in cases are considered critically endangered, so it’s best to avoid them so as to reduce harmful impacts to the limited local flora populations.

 The intense heat and sun will make flowers and floral decorations more prone to wilting.
 You may wish to consult with your wedding planner (or florist directly) on their recommendations.
 It's especially important to consider the time between your wedding and reception to ensure that flowers haven't been kept out for too long.

 The two dedicated florists on Providenciales offer delivery, which in the case of large orders for events, is typically free.